Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Long Exposure NR

 OFF.
-This feature attempts to reduce noise in long exposures by taking another “reference” exposure after your original exposure to map out “hot” pixels and remove them.
+This feature attempts to reduce noise in long exposures by taking another “reference” exposure after your initial exposure to map out “hot” pixels and remove them.
 This will double your exposure time on long exposures, and the benefit for travel photographers usually isn’t worth it.
 I’d rather be able to take photos in more rapid succession.

 - Creating Fujifilm Custom JPEG Recipes